 Navigation auf uzh.ch

-The 16th Right Livelihood Lecture will take place at the University of Zurich on 7 December 2023.
-On this occasion, we will bring the current award-winning organisation SOS MEDITERRANEE to Zurich.
+The 16th Right Livelihood Lecture took place at the University of Zurich on 7 December 2023.
+On this occasion, the current award-winning organisation SOS MEDITERRANEE came to Zurich.

 SOS MEDITERRANEE is a European maritime humanitarian organisation that rescues people in distress in the Mediterranean, the world's deadliest migration route.
 Since the beginning of its search and rescue operations, the organisation has brought more than 38,500 people to safety.
 SOS MEDITERRANEE was founded in response to the tragic deaths in the Mediterranean and the European Union's inability to effectively tackle this problem.
 In addition to providing medical and psychosocial care on the ground, the survivors are also given a voice by having their stories documented by the organisation.